Israel and the Iran deal

 Update: Israeli settlements expand after Iran deal, Mike Hanna from Qaryut, the West Bank, Al Jazeera, uploaded 28/11 10:35.

-BBC News - Analysis: deal limited but important, Jonathan Marcus: "Netanyahu sees it as a "historic mistake".
+BBC News - Analysis: Iran deal limited but important, Jonathan Marcus: "Netanyahu sees it as a "historic mistake".
 Others argue that it changes the face of the Middle East: Hyperbole on both counts."

-Shifting focus: Impact of nuclear deal - nuclear deal sparks war of words -
+Shifting focus: Impact of Iran nuclear deal -

-The Arabs' dilemma, Salah Nasrawi
+The Arabs' Iran dilemma, Salah Nasrawi

 The big deal about the Iran nuclear deal, Hamid Dabashi, , updated: 26 Nov, 09:44

-AIPAC no match for the 'sleeping giant'
+AIPAC no match for the 'sleeping giant', Pam Bailey

-From Iran to Syria: diplomacy, not war, can bear fruit
+From Iran to Syria: diplomacy, not war, can bear fruit, Kate Hudson, (19/11)

 Update: 27/11 12:01 'This is Iran.
 Everyone is happy.'
 Khosrow Soltani: expressions of joy were reported mostly by reformist and moderate newspapers.